Series / In The Flesh

 is a BBC

-mini-series, consisting of three episodes
+series consisting of three episodes

-In The Flesh provides examples of the following tropes:
+In The Flesh contains examples of:

-- As the Good Book Says: Vicar Oddie and the Undead Prophet are both fond of quoting Bible verses to justify their fundamentalist views.
+- As the Good Book Says...: Vicar Oddie and the Undead Prophet are both fond of quoting Bible verses to justify their fundamentalist views.

 - Badass Gay: Rick, who is "one of the lads" and went off to Afghanistan and earned himself a medal.

 - Badass Pacifist: Kieren, as a counterpoint to Rick.